adiljiwani/smack/README.md

 # smack

-Real-time slack clone with messaging
+Real-time Slack clone app in iOS with messaging